pacocoursey/Opus/README.md

 ## Installation

-Want to try it out?
-Run the following from the command line.
+You can download the latest macOS binary from [releases](https://github.com/pacocoursey/Opus/releases/latest).

+Alternatively, you can run Opus locally from the command line:

 ```
 $ git clone https://github.com/pacocoursey/opus.git